TV5 Network: 1990–2003: Revival after the revolution

 Led by businessman Edward Tan and Roces' son Edgardo, a group of new shareholders initiated efforts to restore the network's operations.
 The Securities and Exchange Commission approved their application to increase capitalization and amend the Articles of Incorporation and bylaws of the Associated Broadcasting Company (ABC).
 The National Telecommunications Commission (NTC) later granted the group an operation permit.

 ABC established its studio complex and transmitter tower in San Bartolome, Novaliches, Quezon City in 1990 and began test broadcasts by the end of 1991.
 On February 21, 1992, it officially returned to the air under the new corporate name, ABC Development Corporation.
 Its radio counterpart, Kool 106, was launched at the same time.
 It acquired a new franchise to operate on December 9, 1994, under Republic Act 7831 signed by then-President Fidel V. Ramos.

+In 1999, the network ventured into UHF TV broadcasting after it was awarded the channel 47 frequency by the NTC and branded it on-air as ABC-47, but was short-lived for unknown reasons and remains inactive to this day.
+However in 2010, the frequency, along with the entire assets of former radio division Dream FM were acquired by, and has been licensed to Interactive Broadcast Media.

-2003–2009: Rebranding as TV5
+2003–2009: Cojuangco era, rebranding as TV5

 In October 2003, ABC was acquired by a group led by businessman Antonio "Tonyboy" O. Cojuangco Jr.

 In 2005, ABC received the Outstanding TV Station award at the KBP Golden Dove Awards, with several other programs on the network also earning honors in their respective categories.

 In early 2007, ABC implemented a series of budget cuts, primarily directed toward its news department, resulting in 250 job cuts and the axing of the major 7:45 am news bulletin.

 In 2008, ABC-5 was rebranded as TV5 as it entered a partnership with MPB Primedia Inc, a local company backed by Media Prima Berhad of Malaysia as part of a long-term strategy to make the station more competitive.
 This caused a large increase in its ratings from 1.9% in July 2008 to 11.1% in September 2009.